moorepants/dissertation/_sources/physicalparameters.txt

    \mathbf{I}_{\mathrm{B}r}=
    \sum{\mathbf{I}^*_i}

-The results of measuring three riders are presented in :ref:`tabMooreRiderParameters`.
+The results of measuring the riders are presented in Chapter :ref:`delftbicycle`, :ref:`motioncapture`, and [Moore2009a]_.

-.. todo:: add in the table of values for the three riders with the Moore method

 Yeadon method
 -------------

-The [Yeadon1990]_ human inertial model was developed for estimating the inertial parameters needed to describe a human model for complex gymnastic maneuvers.
+The [Yeadon1990a]_ human inertial model was developed for estimating the inertial parameters needed to describe a human model for complex gymnastic maneuvers.
 It is essentially a more complete and accurate method than the one previously presented.
 There are 95 geometrical measurements of the human and a